Digital Health Week

 Want to join the celebration?

-This week, nine out of 10 doctors gave this helpful advice: “You’re on mute.”
+Each week, nine out of 10 doctors give this helpful advice: “You’re on mute.”

 And that’s reason to celebrate.
 Although in-person visits will always remain a cornerstone of care, there are many reasons patients might opt for a virtual visit: